sara-nl/clouddocs/vm-states.markdown

 The OS running on the VM receives the corresponding **ACPI** signal, so that it can shut down gracefully.
 Persistent and non-persistent images will keep their changes after the reboot because the VM is **not** deallocated.

 The OS will go through a graceful reboot sequence.

+#### Reboot hard

+Can only be triggered when the VM is in state RUNNING.

+_Reboot hard_ leaves the VM in the RUNNING state.

+This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.

+The OS running on the VM does **not** notice anything.
+Persistent and non-persistent images will keep their changes after the reboot because the VM is **not** deallocated.

+The OS will boot again.